Tell me about dogsledding

 Tell me about your dogsledding staff.

 Our "Wintergreen Team" is by far the best in the business.
-It includes founder/director Paul Schurke, our dogsled guides, our kitchen and housekeeping staff (and of course our "4-legged" kennel staff!).
+It includes founder/director Paul Schurke, our dozen trained, certified dogsled guides, our kitchen and housekeeping staff (and of course our "4-legged" kennel staff!).
 Our guides are not only superb skills instructors with wilderness safety and first aid training, but are also gifted naturalists and educators who enjoy sharing northwoods lore with our guests.
+In fact, our guides rank among National Geographic's "Adventurers of the Year."
 Paul Schurke's schedule allows him to spend time with most Wintergreen groups and he is the lead instructor on most of the advanced trips.